eliamanara/eliamanara/README.md

   - Maths & Physics,
   - Computer Science,
   - Programming & Scripting,
   - AI.
-- 🌱 I’m currently learning the basics of AI.
-- 💞️ I’m looking to collaborate on Open Source Projects, whenever I perceive them as interesting!
+- 💞️ I’m looking to collaborate on Open Source Projects, if I find them interesting!
 - 📫 How to reach me: UNDISCLOSED.

 <!---